 Social Constraints

 Our results did not support the Social Constraint Hypothesis.
 Complete reproductive suppression can be said to occur when only one female per social group is allowed to breed (Blumstein and Armitage 1999).
-Genetic parentage analyses have already shown that hoary marmot social groups are facultatively polygynous, meaning that complete suppression is not the rule (Kyle et al. 2007).
+Genetic parentage analyses have already shown that hoary marmot social groups are facultatively polygynous, meaning that complete suppression is not universal (Kyle et al. 2007).
 We add to that result by showing that the number of adult females per social group had almost no influence on breeding probability, meaning that partial reproductive suppression (a reduction in subordinate fecundity due to harassment by dominant animals; Blumstein and Armitage 1999) was also unimportant.
 Similarly, social group size had no influence on average fecundity, and was positively related to the number of juveniles born per group in a given year.
 When social structure was modeled using the number of adult females as a covariate instead of total group size, the results were essentially the same.

 Age can influence breeding success in most mammal species (Harvey and Zammuto 1985), so it is not surprising that age-class was an important variable in our models of breeding probability.
 However, the biological significance of this result is ambiguous.
 A positive relationship between age and breeding success could be the result of partial reproductive suppression if older, more experienced females were more likely to be dominant, as is the case in alpine marmots (Hackländer et al. 2003).
 On the other hand, social mechanisms are not required to explain a link between age and reproduction: younger females could simply be less effective at caring for their young, or less likely to reach parturition successfully.
 Because mating, birth, and weaning took place primarily underground at our site (Kyle et al. 2007), we cannot conclusively determine which explanation is correct.